pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 # Use Assist and AI to Play my Music?

 See [here](../integration/voice.md).
 This adds a PLAY command to a specific player.
 The core HA voice intents support NEXT TRACK, (PREVIOUS TRACK is coming), PAUSE, UNPAUSE and VOLUME to a specific player or to an area.
-HA does not intend to add any more media player service calls at this time so you will need to use custom sentences to cover any other of your requirements.
+HA does not intend to add any more media player actions at this time so you will need to use custom sentences to cover any other of your requirements.
 See this [discussion for how](https://github.com/orgs/music-assistant/discussions/2176).

 # Use volume normalization?
 How does it work?